jeromeetienne/demo.arwithaphone/arplayerforthreejs/README.md

 # Augmented Reality Player For Three.js

-# Example apps for the Hackathon
+# What Is It ?
-- this is a 'ar player for three.js'
+- This is a 'ar player for three.js'
-- run the apps on a phone or on a desktop (run on nexus 6)
+- Run the apps on a phone or on a desktop (run on nexus 6)
-- when a marker is reconized, take its id
+- When a marker is reconized, take its id
-- display the three.js scene of this id
+- Display the three.js scene of this id
-- this scene is to be edited by the three.js editor
+- This scene is to be edited by the three.js editor

-# How To Design The Example
-- display the jsaruco output or not
--

 ---

 # TODO
 - the goal is what ? to produce examples of AR with markers